-The right of publicity laws protect people against the use of their characteristic features without authorization.
-Even though this is a right specially exercised by famous people, in the public eye, not famous people are also protected.
-The claims under the right of publicity are also known in several jurisdictions as "commercial appropriation of a person’s identity".
+The right of publicity laws protects people against the use of their characteristic features without authorization.
+Even though this is a right especially exercised by famous people, in the public eye, not famous people are also protected.
+The claims under the right of publicity are also known in several jurisdictions as "commercial appropriation of a person's identity".

 It is important to understand that the right of publicity is protected under state law and the scope of protection depends on the jurisdiction.
 Some jurisdictions like California, Indiana, Massachusetts, and Tennessee, protect the right of publicity of a person after death.

 Among the recognizable features of a person that are protectable we find:

 To use another's features or specific characteristics for advertising purposes, what many personalities from the entertainment world do is granting licenses.
 This means that the rights-owner grants permission to third-parties to use their voice, image, likeness, etc. If the rights owner is death it is necessary to know whether the estate still holds an interest under the laws of the right of publicity.
 Now, there is one instance when permission might not be required, when another's features are being used to make a critic.
 However, each case is different and it is always good to get legal counsel in advance.